alexdwagner/jekyll-now/_posts/2016-11-03-NYSCY-with-Zach.md

 When I got to the 14th street stop in Manhattan, there were four cops in full paramilitary gear with assault rifles around this corner.
 I thought better of photographing them.

-They seemed out of place, an overblown response to a war that isn't going to happen for while or has long since past.
+They seemed out of place, an overblown response to a war that isn't going to happen for a while or has long since past.
 Maybe they were there in response to the subway protestors of earlier this week at the Nostrand A/C station in Brooklyn?
 I don't know.

 I walked by and their bad mood was palpable.
 I'm sure it is kind of a bummer being an attack dog of the state.